ContainerSolutions/argus/README.md

 It composes the following proposed Controllers:

 * Resources Controller
-    * Responsible from keeping track of resource compliance, including nesting resolution (Compliance on Child cascading to Parent)
+    * Responsible for keeping track of resource compliance, including nesting resolution (Compliance on Child cascading to Parent)
-    * Responsible from Keeping track of Valid implementations from ResourceImplementation Manifests
+    * Responsible for keeping track of valid implementations from ResourceImplementation Manifests

 * Implementations Controller
-    * Responsible to invalidate a given Attestation set if a Requirement ResourceVersion changes
+    * Responsible for invalidating a given Attestation set if a Requirement ResourceVersion changes.
-    * Responsible from keeping track of resource implementation, including nesting resolution (Implementation on Parent cascading to Child)
+    * Responsible for keeping track of resource implementation, including nesting resolution (Implementation on Parent cascading to Child)
     * Creates child "ResourceImplementation" manifests and manages their lifecycle

 * ResourceImplementation Controller
     * Responsible for keeping track if a given set of ResourceAttestation results validate a given Implementation for a given resource

 * Attestations Controller
-    * Responsible to map out Resources needed to Attest.
+    * Responsible for mapping out Resources needed to Attest.
     * Creates child "ResourceAttestation" manifests (aka pod to replicaset) and manages their lifecycle

 * ResourceAttestations Controller